Big Snowy Owl

 - Circumference: 38 inches

 With the Main Yarn and the double pointed needles, cast on 8 stitches.
+We used a basic Long Tail Cast On.
 (NOTE: If you’re using Blue Sky Bulky and following this design exactly, you’ll end up using almost all of the 4 skeins.
 So to be on the safe side, don’t leave super long tails.
 Stick to 6 to 8 inch tails and you’ll be fine!)

 Place a stitch marker and join for working in the round, being careful to not twist your stitches.